mrezabayat/iamsorush/content/posts/all-about-template.md

 ---
-title: "C++ template crash course"
+title: "How and where to use C++ templates"
 date: 2020-10-30T19:34:31+01:00
 image: /images/hive.jpg
 tags: ["C++", "Template"]